j1mc/ansible-silverblue-oci/README.md

 are handled within the `ansible-silverblue` directory, and you're encouraged to read the [README](ansible-silverblue/README.md) there to see exactly what this project does.

+For now this project uses the Ansible version packaged by Fedora.
+On Fedora 37, that is ansible 7.1.

-## What does this mean, exactly?
+## What does all this mean, exactly?

 - We start with a base Fedora Silverblue 37 image
 - We customize the OS via an included set of Ansible roles
 - We build and sign a container image based on these customizations
-- Enable you to rebase your current Silverblue installation to use these customizations
+- Enable you to then rebase your current Silverblue installation to use these customizations

-- See the README inside of the 'ansible-silverblue' directory for the specific changes
+See the [README](ansible-silverblue/README.md) inside of the 'ansible-silverblue' directory for the specific changes

-- ...
-You can do this, too!
+What's important is that you can do this, too!
 All of the Ansible changes are configured via the `group_vars/all` file in the ansible portions of the project.
+Completely forking the project will require that you modify a few things, but I can assist if you'd like to give this a try.
+Feel free to leave a comment or inquiry as an 'Issue', and I'll be in touch with you.

 ## Usage

-To rebase an existing Silverblue installation to use these customizations, use these commands:
+To rebase an fresh or existing Silverblue installation to use these customizations, run this command:

-    sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/j1mc/ansible-silverblue-oci:latest
+    sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/j1mc/ansible-silverblue-oci:latest

 If you want to rebase to a particular day's release:

-    sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/j1mc/ansible-silverblue-oci:20221227
+    sudo rpm-ostree rebase  --experimental ostree-unverified-registry:ghcr.io/j1mc/ansible-silverblue-oci:20221227

 The `latest` tag will automatically point to the latest build.